ServiceWeaver/weaver/README.md

     which led us to open-source the project.
   </p>
   <p style="color: inherit">We greatly appreciate the continued advocacy and support
     of the Service Weaver community.
-However, we have learned what we needed from our exploration, and we regret to announce that, <b>effective December 5, 2024, we will transition Service Weaver into maintenance mode</b>.
+However, we realized that it was hard for users to adopt Service Weaver directly since it required rewriting large parts of existing applications.
+Therefore Service Weaver did not see much direct use and therefore <b>effective December 5, 2024, we will transition Service Weaver into maintenance mode</b>.
+After this date, for the next 6 months, we will only push critical commits to the GitHub repository, respond to critical issues, merge critical pull requests, and patch new releases.
 We recommend that users fork the repository and report any issues preventing them from maintaining a stable version of the code.
-After this date, for the next 6 months, we will only push critical commits to the GitHub repository, respond to critical issues, merge critical pull requests, and patch new releases.
   </p>
   <p style="color: inherit"><b>On June 6, 2025, we plan to permanently freeze and
     archive the GitHub repository</b>, after which no new commits or releases will be made.